vanHeemstraSystems/template-default-repository/HATCH.md

 To create a new project, all you have to do is run the ```hatch new <project name>``` command.
 This command creates a project directory containing a source code directory (```src```), a test directory (```tests```), and a configuration file for project-related tools (```pyproject.toml```).

 For this tutorial, let’s create a simple Python application named hatch-project that uses a Flask API.
-To do so, run ```$ hatch new "Hatch Project"```.
+To do so, **FROM THE ROOT OF THE REPOSITORY** run ```$ hatch new "Hatch Project"```.
 The folder structure that’s created will look like this:

 ```
 $ hatch new "Hatch Project"